cwRichardKim/RKDropdownAlert/README.md

 RKDropdownAlert
 ======================

-an extremely simple (and customizeable) alert alternative based on Facebook's app Slingshot, and inspiration from SVProgressHUD (yes, it's just as easy to use as SV)
+an extremely simple (and customizeable) alert alternative based on Facebook's app Slingshot, and inspiration from SVProgressHUD (yes, it's just as easy to use as SV).

 ##Updates, Questions, and Requests
-[twitter](https://twitter.com/cwRichardKim) <--- I am a very light twitterer, so I wont spam you
+[Support](http://cwrichardkim.com) or [twitter](https://twitter.com/cwRichardKim) <--- I am a very light twitterer, so I wont spam you

 __Article comparing UIAlertView, SVProgressHUD and RKropdownAlert__